IndustrialBrains/TCBSD_ESXI_Installation/README.md

 1. Create a new ESXi VM.
 For the OS, select "Other" and "FreeBSD 12 or later versions (64-bit)"
 ![vm1](images/vm1.png)
 1. Add an existing harddrive.
-When prompted, select  `TCBSD_installer.vmdk`.
+When prompted, select  `TCBSD_installer.vmdk`\
 ![add_drive](images/add_drive.png)\
 The end result should look something like this:
 ![vm2](images/vm2.png)